 Sara also works as a writer and drama practitioner in educational, health and criminal justice settings, including work for the National Theatre and Nottingham Playhouse, and as an Education Associate for the Donmar Warehouse Theatre; three residencies for St Christopher’s Hospice and projects for Clean Break Theatre Company and Magic Me.

 For more information see the EDUCATION and HEALTH pages.

-She also trains artists to work in the third sector, and, most recently, co-led an international workshop and guide for artists working in primary schools across Europe for the Artists in Creative Education guide, launched at a conference in Brussels in October 2011.
+She also trains artists to work in the third sector, and, most recently, co-led an international workshop and guide for artists working in primary schools across Europe for the Artists in Creative Education guide, with Chrissie Tiller, launched at a conference in Brussels in October 2011.
 Her company, Inroads, managed and delivered the CPD for creative practitioners for Creative Partnerships in Sussex and Surrey for five years.

 For more information see the TRAINING page